camilleroux/awesome-generative-art/readme.md

 - [Turtletoy](https://turtletoy.net/) - Create generative plotter art using a minimalistic JavaScript Turtle graphics API.
 - [Dittytoy](https://dittytoy.net) - Create generative music online using a JavaScript API.
 - [Gibber](https://gibber.cc/) - Gibber is a live coding environment for audiovisual performance.
+- [SNIPPETS FOR ART](https://snippets-js.vercel.app/) - A simple database interface for code snippets to use in generative art and procedural design.

 ## Code Editors